dlkb/Keep-It-Tidy/README.md

 You can doubleclick a tab in the left panel or click a tab in the right panel to focus this tab.

-You can invert the selection, add similar (same website) tabs to the selection or select duplicates.
+You can invert the selection, add similar (same website) tabs to the selection.

 You can sort the list by last visited or group the tabs by website/window.